Land of dreams (mythology): Gates of the dreams

-The dreams here are not labeled adjectivally as 'true' or 'false', but rather are distinguished with verbal phrases describing what they do after they have passed though either one of the two gates.
+The dreams here are not labeled adjectivally as 'true' or 'false', but rather are distinguished with verbal phrases describing what they do after they have passed through either one of the two gates.
 This passage has raised a great deal of scholarly debate, starting already from antiquity, particularly regarding Homer's choice of words in order to describe the material of the gates.
 Some have interpreted the passage as referring to the qualities of the materials; the horn being transparent, whereas ivory is blurred and opaque.
 This Homeric choice, however, is most commonly explained by the resemblance in sound between the Greek words k[e]raino ('accomplish') and keras ('horn'), and similarly between elephairomai ('deceive') and elephas ('ivory').
 This resemblance either made it seemingly appear as if the verbs were etymologically derived from the respective nouns, or perhaps the choice was merely a word play for literary purposes, which subsequently cannot be preserved in English.